-Decree-Law No. 298/92 of 31 December 1992, as amended and supplemented (with the last amendment under Decree

-Law No. Law No. 15/2019 of 12 February), governs the process for the establishment and carrying out of the activity of credit institutions and financial companies, largely reflecting EU Directives.
-In this Legal Framework of Credit Institutions and Financial Companies, a credit institution is an undertaking whose business is to receive deposits or other repayable funds from the public and to grant credits for its own account, whereas a financial company is a company that is not a credit institution and whose main activity consists in one or more of the following: credit operations, including granting guaranties and other engagements, financial lease and factoring.
+Decree-Law No. 298/92 of 31 December 1992, as amended and supplemented (with the last amendment under Decree-Law No. 109-H/2021 of 10 December 2021), governs the process for the establishment and carrying out of the activity of credit institutions and financial companies, largely reflecting EU directives.
+In this legal framework of credit institutions and financial companies, a credit institution is an undertaking whose business is to receive deposits or other repayable funds from the public and to grant credits for its own account, whereas a financial company is a company that is not a credit institution and whose main activity consists of one or more of the following: credit operations, including granting guaranties and other engagements, financial lease and factoring.

-Financial credit institutions were created and are governed by Decree-Law No. 186/2002.
+Financial credit institutions were created and are governed by Decree-Law No. 186/2002 of 21 August 2002.
 These are defined as credit institutions with the purpose of carrying out the same operations as banks, with the exception of receiving deposits.